-- Tell your friends, family, and coworkers.
-The more people that know you need help, the better the chance you’ll have.
+- Tell your friends, family and coworkers.
+The more people that know you need help, the better chance you’ll have.

 - Advertise in the local newspaper or online, but use caution when considering unknown individuals or families as your pet’s new owners.
 Share your expectations for your pet’s new home and be sure to ask questions to identify a home that will be a good fit for your pet.
 No one knows your pet better than you do!

 - Never abandon your pet!
-The San Diego Humane Society will work with you to find options.
+San Diego Humane Society is here if you need to relinquish your pet.

 Surrender Your Pet

-If you have questions or need to schedule an appointment to surrender your pet, call:
+If you have questions or need to surrender your pet, please call:

 Relinquishing a Litter